How Your YEC Balance Works

 How does it work?

 Say you go to a coffee shop, and a coffee costs $4.
 You pull out a $5 bill from your physical leather wallet and hand it to the cashier.
 They give you change, a $1 bill that you put back in your wallet.
-You add that $1 to the other bills in your wallet, and you might have something like two $20s a $5, and two $1s.
+You add that $1 to the other bills in your wallet.
 Those bills in your wallet are unspent transaction outputs (UTXO), although you might get funny looks if you call them that at the coffee shop.

 The balance in your wallet is the sum of all the unspent transaction outputs.